marorcas/csharp-resourcing/README.md

 - Added tick animation for successful submission of job forms
 - Added message to tick animation
 - Added tick animation for successful submission of temp forms
+- Added search bar feature to jobs and people pages